yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

         Save
     </button>

+Notes:
     - The 'post' in the :code:`render_hx` template tag signifies that it's an :code:`hx-post`
     - The goal of this :code:`hx-post` is to change the signed in user's email to the value of the input and display the email in the div.
     - The :code:`render_hx` template tag will be discussed in depth later.

 Create the HXRequest